useshortcut/project-analytics/README.md

 ![Example Project Screenshot](http://i.imgur.com/GuQ38ae.png)

-A library that fetches data from your Clubhouse organization and displays various metrics using Google Charts.
+A historical library that fetches data from your Clubhouse organization and displays various metrics using Google Charts.
 Demonstrates how to combine [the Clubhouse API](https://clubhouse.io/api) and [Google Charts](https://developers.google.com/chart/interactive/docs/gallery) to create an analytics dashboard that measures any arbitrary aspect of your Clubhouse data.

+* Note that this repo is unmaintained, unsupported, and for historical reference only.*

 ### Installation